tolache/flashcards/README.md

 # Flashcards
-A simple flashing cards game to help you learn Dutch irregular verbs.
+A simple flashing cards game for memorizing irregular verbs.

+## Supported Languages:
+Dutch for English-speakers

 ## How to run it
 ```bash